murraju/swift-manager/README.md

 ##Audience

-swift-manager is targeted towards Developers building applications on Swift or S3 APIs.
+swift-manager is targeted towards Developers to test Swift or S3 APIs.
 However, anyone wanting to use it to test a Swift Cloud or S3 semantics may find it useful.

 ##Features